🔥 Authentic Andhra Natkodi Chicken Fry - Kadai and Pressure Cooker Styles

 - In a cooker, heat 1 tbsp oil.
 Add marinated chicken and ¼ cup water.

 - Pressure cook for 3–4 whistles.
-Let pressure release naturally.
+Let pressure release.

 Step 3: Dry Fry